Picking Your Walt Disney World Resort Based on Convenience

 NOT JUST TRAVEL TIMES BUT ALSO VARIABILITY

 There are a number of sources in books and on the web for travel times.
 They are mutually inconsistent, and in some cases internally inconsistent.
-So I rode a lot of buses in 2007, and the recommendations below are partially based on this data, supplemented by what seem to be more reliable other sources, as well as a couple of other factors:
+So I rode and timed the trips of a lot of buses, and the recommendations below are partially based on this data, supplemented by what seem to be more reliable other sources, as well as a couple of other factors:

 • Beside total trip time, another key basis of my recommendations is that, given the small number of trips you are taking, normal variability can swamp any point estimates of total trip time.
 Variability comes from three sources.